calamares/calamares/CONTRIBUTING.md

 in Europe, but feel free to idle.
 Matrix is persistent, and we'll see your message eventually.

+**Note:** You need an account to access Matrix.
+It doesn't have to be a KDE account, it can be on any Matrix homeserver.

 * [![Join us on Matrix](https://img.shields.io/badge/Matrix-%23calamares:kde.org-blue)](https://webchat.kde.org/#/room/%23calamares:kde.org)